fbpx

 In the United States, there is no official distinction between the title of exercise physiologist or kinesiologist.
 However, some countries do treat these job titles differently.
 In Canada, for example, Ontario regulates the use of the term kinesiologist.

 “Exercise physiologist” is used more than “kinesiologist” in the United States.
 For instance, the Bureau of Labor Statistics includes an entry for exercise physiologists but not for kinesiologists.
-And a recent search of U.S. job postings on Indeed.com brought up 155% more results for “exercise physiologist” than for “kinesiologist.”
+And a recent search of U.S. job postings on Lightcast brought up more than 10 times the results for the career title of “exercise physiologist” than for “kinesiologist.”

 Because kinesiology education includes the principles of physiology, certain employers consider a kinesiology degree an equivalent qualification.
 You will find that some universities like the University of Florida combine kinesiology and exercise physiology within the same degree.